Ivana, Batanes: History

 Ivana is one of the three major pueblos of Batanes in the first half of the 19th century, alongside Basco and Marigatao.
-A mission was opened in the late 18th century with evangelization described as successful mainly due to the baptism of seven of the nine principals of Ivana.
+A mission was established in the area in the late 18th century, with evangelization being described as successful mainly due to the baptism of seven of the nine principals of Ivana.

-In 1789, Joaquin del Castillo became the third governor of Batanes.
-Measures were put in place to ensure that all the natives including unbaptized ones respect and obey the law by means of obedience to the governor as king's representative.
-An uprising ensued led by a certain "evil and lawless man" named Chivunao of Ivana, who persuaded his chiefs to rebel against the government.
-His failed attempt prompted him to organize an uprising in Itbud where the Spaniards' cannons forced the rebels to surrender.
+In 1789, Joaquin del Castillo became the third governor of Batanes and tried to strengthen his authority in the province.
+An uprising ensued led by a certain Chivunao, who persuaded his chiefs to rebel against the government.
+This culminated in a battle in Itbud where the Spaniards' cannons forced the rebels to surrender.